 The person in charge worked in a full-time role and was suitably qualified and experienced.
-The person in charge also had responsibility for one other designated centres and was supported in their role by team leaders.
+The person in charge also had responsibility for one other designated centres and arrangements were on place to maintain oversight of the two centres.